openxla/shardy/rfcs/2024-03-14-shardy-partitioner-rfc.md

 #### Closed

-A closed dimension is one that isn’t available for propagation to add further sharding to, i.e. the specified dimension sharding is the final sharding of that dimension and it can’t be changed.
+A closed dimension is one that isn't available for propagation to add further sharding to, i.e. the specified dimension sharding is the final sharding of that dimension and it can't be changed.
 A common use case of this is to make all inputs/outputs of a module static, i.e. they can't be modified.

 We can extend the example from above to have an open dimension and a closed dimension.